-3.8 O-Plan Sanity Checker
+3.6 O-Plan Sanity Checker

 The O-Plan sanity checker can be run from the window in which the O-Plan system was invoked.
-After start up the window remains attached to the O-Plan system and is capable of accepting Lisp expressions.
+After start-up the window remains attached to the O-Plan system and is capable of accepting Lisp expressions.

 The sanity checker should be run after a plan has been produced and its function is to check that certain aspects of the plan are syntactically correct.
 For example, all conditions have a contributor, all actions which need expanding have been, etc. Any error reports will appear in the Lisp interaction window.
 The number of errors will be reported to the TA window, and the user will need to type return in the TA window to continue.
-To run the sanity checker type (sanity-check) in the window from which O-Plan was invoked.
+To run the sanity checker type (sanity-check) in the Lisp-interaction window.